thomasbroussard/2017s1-structured-data/technologies-tests/readme.md

+# TODO 05/06/2017
+- use the test "TestJacksonLibrary" to form a service which is able to transform a Student-based set of data into a json string
+- try to use that service to feed the response after having called it through an ajax query (javascript).

 # TODO 29/05/2017
 - extract an html page that represents an identity form from your java project
 - describe it through an xml file (metadata / template)